blossom-editor/blossom-document/docs/en/guide/deploy/blog.md

 <span style="color:red">**Modify the content marked with a red background below**。</span>If you need to mount the config.js file in Docker, please copy the following content into the file.

 :::danger Important changes
-In version v1.12.0, various blog configurations are already supported through the client.
+In version `v1.12.0`, various blog configurations are already supported through the client.
 [Go to View] (../setting#blog).

-In future versions, the configuration items in the configuration file will be gradually removed, and it is recommended to use client configuration.
+In version `v2.0.0`, the configuration items in the configuration file will be removed, so it is recommended that you use the client configuration method early.
 :::

 ```javascript